svenmalvik/svenmalvik.com/_posts/2020-12-23-azure-vnet-peering.md

 ![Naming one side of VNet peering](https://cdn.svenmalvik.com/images/az-303/az-303-peering-8.jpg)*Naming one side of VNet peering*

-We scroll down a bit and name the other side `2and1`, and set the other virtual network `vnet2`.
+We scroll down a bit and name the other side `2and1`, and set the other virtual network to `vnet2`.
 After clicking *Create* Azure will create resources in both virtual networks.

 ![Setting the other side of Vet peering](https://cdn.svenmalvik.com/images/az-303/az-303-peering-9.jpg)*Setting the other side of Vet peering*